DreadN/co2sensor/README.md

 - GND pin
 - 5V pin
 See image below for better clarity.
+[!TIP]
-Note: Unless you want a steampunk version of the sensor 😀 you should solder cables exiting on the opposite side of the OLED screen.
+Unless you want a steampunk version of the sensor 😀 you should solder cables exiting on the opposite side of the OLED screen.

 ![image](https://github.com/user-attachments/assets/b7f072cb-ede2-422c-9b27-583f4704a5c2)